-The fair continues to evolve and expand as a platform for the art market, connecting past and present, Asia and the West, and presenting historically inspired artistic contexts.
+As the fair continues to evolve and expand as a platform for the art market, we are excited about its future.
+ART FAIR TOKYO endeavors to develop meaningful connections between past and present, Asia and the West, as well as presenting historically inspired artistic contexts.

 Galleries is ART FAIR TOKYO’s main section and brings together the very best in contemporary and historical artworks from prominent Japanese and international galleries.
 From contemporary art masterpieces to ancient Japanese earthenware and Edo-era woodblocks, our galleries will take you on a journey through time and space as you encounter elite artwork from across the globe.
 You’re certain to find something here that suits your tastes.
 Galleries is located in two areas: B2 Hall E and B1 Lobby Gallery.

 Crossing is specially curated by both art institutions and alternative spaces, and is where the bleeding edge of the ultra-modern art scene bumps into the storied cultures and traditions of regional arts and crafts bodies.
 Explore Japanese culture through the lenses of tradition and modernity and experience the diverse and intersecting aesthetics and values on show.
 Exhibitions on display here include booths organized by art institutions and alternative spaces that play a significant role in the Japanese art scene.

 Projects showcases solo shows from upcoming and emerging Japanese artists.
 In this section, artists, specially curated by top galleries, have been invited to show their talents within a 5m2 booth, offering their own unique and condensed vision of the world.
 A perfect opportunity to discover the depths of the Japanese art scene.